Catch up TV

 Learn how services such as BBC iPlayer and ITV Player allow you to catch up on your favourite shows, or stream live channels, over the internet.

-All the major UK broadcasters, including the BBC, ITV, Channel 4 and Channel 5, have online TV services that enable you to catch up on programmes over the internet, or stream their channels live.
+All the major UK broadcasters, including the BBC, ITV, Channel 4 and Channel 5, have online TV services that enable you to catch up on programmes that you've missed over the internet, or even stream their channels live.

 To enjoy online TV you will need a reliable broadband connection.
 This doesn’t have to be a superfast service to stream shows but do need a minimum speed of around 3Mbps (megabits per second).
 If your broadband connection is slower than this then the picture quality will be poor and you’ll experience frustrating screen buffering while your computer waits for parts of the content to load.